Nicolas-Charles Bochsa: Life

 Safe from French law in London, he helped found the Royal Academy of Music in 1821, and became its secretary.
-He taught there, amongst others, the British harp virtuoso Elias Parish Alvars.
+He taught there, among others, the British harp virtuoso Elias Parish Alvars.
 When his criminal conviction was revealed in 1826, he was forced to resign.
-He then became Musical Director of the Kings Theatre in London.
+He then became musical director of the Kings Theatre, London.

 In 1839, he became involved in another scandal when he ran off with the opera singer Anna Bishop, wife of the composer Henry Bishop.
 They performed together in North America and throughout Europe (except France).
-In Naples Bochsa was appointed Director of the Regio Teatro San Carlo, (the Royal Opera House) and stayed there for two years.
+In Naples, Bochsa was appointed director of the opera house Teatro di San Carlo and stayed there for two years.

-Bochsa arrived with Anna Bishop in Sydney, Australia, at the time of the gold rush in December 1855, but they gave only one concert together before Bochsa died.
+Bochsa arrived with Bishop in Sydney, Australia, at the time of the Victorian gold rush in December 1855, but they gave only one concert together before Bochsa died.
 Bishop was heartbroken, and commissioned an elaborate tomb for him in Camperdown Cemetery.